 The Children and Families Act has introduced a new statutory plan called an Education Health and Care (EHC) plan which will replace Statements of SEN. From September 2014, all new statutory assessments will be under the new regulations and existing Statements will be transferred to EHC plans by summer 2018.
+The Children and Families Act has introduced the new statutory plan called an Education Health Care Plan (EHCP) which has replaced Statements of SEN. All children with Statements of SEN will have their Statements transferred onto EHCPs in line with the Local Authority timetable.
 The Act also introduces a single pre-statutory stage called 'SEN Support' and this is relevant to all age levels and educational settings.